University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part1.md

 `vg map` is a general-purpose read mapper.

 `vg mpmap` does "multi-path" mapping, to allow describing local alignment uncertainty.
 This is very useful for transcriptomics.
+Why might that be?

 We will be using `vg map`.